xenify-io/litepaper/README.md

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

-### ◽️ vUSDy Protocol Fee
+## ◽️ vUSDy Mint Fee

-The vUSDy protocol fee is only applicable when you convert USDy to vUSDy through the burn process, and it doesn't apply if you burn xYSL or bYSL.
+The vUSDy mint fee is only applicable when you convert USDy to vUSDy through the burn process, and it doesn't apply if you burn xYSL or bYSL.

 For example, let's say you have 100 USDy tokens and you want to convert them into vUSDy.
-To cover the protocol fee and burn fee, you need to hold native chain tokens.
-The protocol fee will be determined as $100 BNB, based on the fixed conversion rate of $1.00 per USDy.
+To cover the mint fee and burn fee, you need to hold native chain tokens.
+The mint fee will be determined as $100 BNB, based on the fixed conversion rate of $1.00 per USDy.
 If you decide to proceed, you'll need to provide a burn fee of $20 BNB to execute the burn function.
-After you initiate the burn process, the protocol will generate vUSDy based on the total value of your USDy and the protocol fee.
-In this example, you'll receive $200 vUSDy in return, considering your 100 USDy and the $100 BNB protocol fee.
+After you initiate the burn process, the protocol will generate vUSDy based on the total value of your USDy and the mint fee.
+In this example, you'll receive $200 vUSDy in return, considering your 100 USDy and the $100 BNB mint fee.
 Your vUSDy will then be burned to participate in Xenify's daily distribution of XNF tokens, and there won't be any burn fee for this step.
 Both the 100 USDy and 200 vUSDy you sent during the burn process will be permanently removed from circulation.
-The $100 BNB protocol fee will be sent to the vUSDy Protocol Fee Manager, and the $20 BNB burn fee will be distributed among XNF stakers at the end of the cycle as native chain rewards.
+The $100 BNB mint fee will be sent to the vUSDy Mint Fee Manager, and the $20 BNB burn fee will be distributed among XNF stakers at the end of the cycle as native chain rewards.

-**The native tokens generated from the vUSDy protocol fee will be allocated as follows:**
+**The native tokens generated from the vUSDy mint fee will be allocated as follows:**

 **50% will be used to create XNF liquidity:** The protocol uses 50% of the native tokens to create XNF liquidity for the chain.
 If the 50,000 Preminted XNF is available, the full amount of the native tokens will be paired with preminted XNF for liquidity pairing, with the LP tokens being sent to a dead address.
 However, if the preminted XNF allocation has been depleted, the protocol will use half of the 50% native tokens to purchase XNF tokens and the remaining 25% of the native tokens for liquidity pairing, with the LP tokens being sent to a dead address.